25b3nk/flash-experiment/README.md

 4. When you enter the address in your browser, you get a search tab like this
 ![alt text](2.png) <br/>
    Here, you can enter your search by typing "wiki" followed by you *query*.
-5. After you press the submit button, the program processes and returns the wikipedia output.(This will take a while, make sure you have an active internet connection)
+5. After you press the submit button, the program processes and returns the wikipedia output. (*This will take a while & also make sure you have an active internet connection*)
 ![alt text](3.png) <br/>

 ## Note: